bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

-#### 0.x
+#### Version 1.0
-- This is a pretty big update, so please backup your databases before installation!
+- Note: This is a pretty big update, so please backup your databases before installation!
 - Added: Support for adding Custom Field Types/Field Type extensions.
+Makes Simple Fields Endless Extendable! :)
 - Added: New functions for registering field groups and fields in php, see example usage.
-- Added: new better/easier functions for getting the saved values for a post: simple_fields_value() and simple_fields_values()
+- Added: New better/easier functions for getting the saved values for a post: simple_fields_value() and simple_fields_values()
-- Added: field slugs and field group slugs.
+- Added: Field slugs and field group slugs.
 Now you can use the slug instead of the id to get the values.
-- Added: added CSS classes to field groups in admin area, so developers can style things there.
+- Added: Added CSS classes to field groups in admin area, so developers can style things there.
-- Added: actions and filter so developers can modify parts of Simple Fields behavior.
+- Added: Actions and filter so developers can modify parts of Simple Fields behavior.
 - Added: German translation by Johann Heyne (http://johannheyne.de).
 Thanks a lot!
-- Added: Various fixes here and there.
 - Fixed: Simple Fields is now mostly a class.
 - Fixed: Various bugfixes.